sderose/ragnarok/Dominus/DOC/pendingQuestions.md

     ** maintain entity structure

 Which xsparser options should also be available in FormatOptions?

+* Option to write Loki options into the XML dcl?

 * Integrate OLIST, TagML, Clix into Dominµs.